 3. Keep your dogs indoors.

 In addition to becoming loose, fireworks contain several types of chemicals and heavy metals that are poisonous to dogs.
-If you set off fireworks at home, make sure you thoroughly clean up the area before letting your dog roam free again.
+If you set off fireworks outside your home, make sure you thoroughly clean up the area before letting your dog roam free again.

 4. Give your pet a safe place to hide.